lvanschilfgaarde/lordcephei.github.io/pages/dmft1.md

   cp ../qmcinput/broad_sig.x .
   echo 'Sig.out 130 l "55  20  130" k "1 2 3 4 5"'| ./broad_sig.x > broad.log
   ~~~
-  For a clearer explanation on how **broad_six** works, we refer to its commented header.
+  For a clearer explanation on how **broad_sig** works, we refer to its commented header.